What to Do If Dishwasher Doesn’t Fit Under the Counter

 If your dishwasher is too big or too small for the space installed, there are options for resolving the problem.
 First, disconnect the power cord of the dishwasher and water hoses to raise the dishwasher.
 The dishwasher’s feet may also be adjustable to fit the space.

 To raise the dishwasher, place a wood plank under its legs.
-This raises the machine, making it easier to slide into the rough opening.
+This raises the machine, making sliding into the rough opening easier.

 Another option is to raise the door of the dishwasher.
 The door stands higher than the rest of the machine, hiding the gap between the dishwasher and the countertop.

-If you’re not comfortable with this option, you can ask the seller to install a toe plate, but you’ll need to install the dishwasher yourself.
+If you’re uncomfortable with this option, you can ask the seller to install a toe plate, but you’ll need to install the dishwasher yourself.

 If you’re unsure about the size of your kitchen, it’s a good idea to take measurements of the space.